Lq-qm/chauthan_download_script/README.md

 # Disclaimer:

-**I dont't encourage piracy or anything else.
+**I dont't encourage piracy!
 The website is free to download music and this script is just a quality of life improvement.
 If you liked Chauthan work, consider to donate to the website.**

 ## Requiriments: